Lake Phalen

 Lake Phalen is an urban lake located in Saint Paul, Minnesota and in its suburb of Maplewood.
 It is one of the largest lakes in Saint Paul and is the centerpiece of the Phalen Regional Park System.
 The lake drains into the Mississippi River after traveling through Phalen Creek.
 The lake and surrounding 494 acre park receive around 500,000 visitors each year.

 Lake

 Lake Phalen is one of the Twin Cities' most popular fishing lakes.
-The lake is stocked with walleyes every other year and tiger muskies every three years.
+The lake is stocked with walleye every other year and tiger muskies every three years.
 The lake also has northern pike, largemouth bass, crappie and sunfish that are able to maintain population levels naturally.
 The lake has a 23 sqmi watershed.
 The lake is also home to an unusual fish: the rainbow darter.
 First found in 1996 by workers from the Minnesota Department of Natural Resources, the fish normally lives in fast moving streams.
 The fish is only found in six to eight other streams in Minnesota.
 Eurasian watermilfoil, an invasive plant to Minnesota, was first discovered in the lake in 1997 and continues to grow in the lake.